hyeonghun1/hyeonghun1.github.io/_pages/about.md

 News
 ======
+**March 2024:** Our paper titled "Scalable Computation of H-Infinity Energy Functions for Polynomial Drift Nonlinear Systems" was accepted for [ACC 2024](https://acc2024.a2c2.org/).
+I am excited to visit Toronto and present this work in July!
+I also just submitted a paper titled "Computing Solutions to the Polynomial-Polynomial-Regulator Problem" to [CDC 2024](https://cdc2024.ieeecss.org/); this represents an exciting connection between our model reduction work and a more general optimal control problem.
+I hope to present this in Milan in December!

+**February 2024:** My advisor Prof. Boris Kramer is organizing this year's [Model Reduction and Surrogate Modeling (MORe)](https://more2024.sciencesconf.org//) conference here in San Diego this September 9-13, 2024.
+I just submitted an abstract, and I look forward to having our wonderful research community here to visit later this year to share all of the exciting research developments!

 **August 2023:** I am planning to attend [ACC 2024](https://acc2024.a2c2.org/) in Toronto next year to present more of my work on computations for nonlinear balancing; I will present a generalization of my work to compute energy function approximations for systems with polynomial drift dynamics.
 I will also be visiting Blacksburg again in December 2023!

 **July 2023:** I presented my work on computations for nonlinear balancing for polynomial input systems at the [SIAM Conference on Control and Its Applications](https://www.siam.org/conferences/cm/conference/ct23) in Philadelphia.